Connect file storage to a dedicated server

 - Do not overlap with other subnets added to this router: The IP addresses of each subnet on the router must not overlap with the IP addresses of other subnets on the router;

-- If Managed Kubernetes nodes will be included in the global router network, the subnet must not overlap with the ranges
+- If Managed Kubernetes nodes are included in the global router network, the subnet must not overlap with the ranges

 .
-These subnets participate in the internal addressing of Managed Kubernetes, their use may cause conflicts in the global router network.
+These subnets participate in the internal addressing of Managed Kubernetes and their use can cause conflicts in the global router network.

 - belong to the RFC 1918 private address range: